-Analyzing a child's symptoms to make a correct diagnosis isn’t always easy.
+Analyzing symptoms of a ADHD in children to make a correct diagnosis isn’t always easy.

 About half of all children with attention deficit disorder (ADHD) also have a learning disability, depression, obsessive-compulsive disorder, anger-control difficulties, a motor tic disorder, bipolar disorder, or an anxiety disorder.
 Symptoms may also look similar.